Advancing Early College

 +

-Postsecondary partners are also encouraged to bring multiple practitioners who could serve as proxies for each early college program – or – navigate between multiple teams during the experience on both days with support from OneGoal as needed.
-OneGoal will provide one hour of optional pre-work for each to align on a few questions/insights prior to day one to ensure perspectives are being shared.
+Postsecondary partners are also encouraged to bring multiple practitioners who could serve as proxies for each early college program – or – navigate between multiple teams during the experience with support from OneGoal as needed.
+OneGoal will provide one hour of optional pre-work for each to align on a few questions/insights to ensure perspectives are being shared.